ale-dg/DataScienceRepo/README.md

 # DataScienceRepo
 Here you can find some exercises I have done using Python for DS.
-Some of them have been done for the training course I took part in for learning some skills
+Some of them have been done for training courses purposes.